 We welcome you: your whole self, with all your truths and your doubts, your worries and your hopes.
 Join us on this extraordinary adventure of faith.

 In Unitarian Universalism, you can bring your whole self: your full identity, your questioning mind, your expansive heart.

 Together, we create a force more powerful than one person or one belief system.
 As Unitarian Universalists, we do not have to check our personal background and beliefs at the door: we join together on a journey that honors everywhere we’ve been before.

 Our beliefs are diverse and inclusive.
 We have no shared creed.
-Our shared covenant (our seven Principles) supports “the free and responsible search for truth and meaning.”
+Our shared covenant (our eight Principles) supports “the free and responsible search for truth and meaning.”
 Though Unitarianism and Universalism were both liberal Christian traditions, this responsible search has led us to an inclusive spirituality drawn from six sources: from scriptural wisdom to personal experience to modern day heroes.

 Unitarian Universalists believe more than one thing.
 We think for ourselves, and reflect together, about important questions:

 - The existence of a Higher Power (links open in new window)